-FIRST ALERT WEATHER FORECAST
+First Alert Weather Forecast

-Morning showers Wednesday will give way to sunshine with highs in the lower 70s.
-Thursday will be sunny and warmer with highs in the upper 70s.
-Friday looks rainy with a few thunderstorms possible and highs near 70.
+Friday through Monday look delightful with morning lows in the 50s and daytime highs in the 70s along with plenty of sunshine.

-This weekend looks pleasant with highs in the lower to middle 70s and sunshine both Saturday and Sunday.
-Overnight and morning lows this week and weekend will be in the 40s and 50s.
-Spring officially begins Sunday at 10:33am.
+Another strong storm system will arrive Monday night or Tuesday threatening severe weather again.

-Southeast wind at 5mph tonight and easterly at 10mph Tuesday.
-Average high this time of year is 69 and the average low is 46.
-Sunrise is 7:11am and the sunset is 7:08pm.
+Average high is 69 and the average low is 46.
+Sunrise is 7:10am and the sunset is 7:08pm.
+Northwest wind at 5mph tonight and Wednesday.
+Jackson had over an inch of rain today.

 Want more WLBT news in your inbox?
 Click here to subscribe to our newsletter.